GuiguiJayJay/Titanic/README.md

  a Logistic Regression ('LR') or k-Nearest Neighbors ('KNN').
 By default, this option is set to 'SVC'.
 Also note that this field is append to the output text files.

+Note that except for the model option, those modes are all exclusive to each other.

 Data settings:
 - **--child**: the limit in years below which a passenger will be treated as a child.
 - **--sibsp**: the maximum number of vanilla categories preserved for *SibSp* feature after label-encoding.